When To Leave Your Manager by Joey Tuccio

-A recurring question is, “I’m repped, but I think I want to leave my manager.
-What do I do?”.
+One recurring question?
+“I’m repped, but I think I want to leave my manager.
+What do I do?”

-The reasons why a writer might want to leave a manager vary from the writer having far-reaching expectations to a writer and rep needing to have a conversation about how to improve their relationship, to talk about adding an agent to the team, to it’s time to break up.
+The reasons why a writer might want to leave a manager vary from the writer having overreaching expectations, to needing to have a conversation about how to improve the writer-rep relationship, to talking about adding an agent to the team—sometimes it's even time to break up.

 Before you decide to leave your manager, it’s essential to know which bucket you fall into.
 Sometimes just having a conversation with your manager to show them other loglines you are considering writing next can spark the conversation.

 Getting signed does not mean you sit back and the general meetings flow in.
-You also have to be providing your rep with “ammo” to help them with marketing you.
+You must also provide your rep with “ammo” to help them market you.
 That means content.
-Maybe an article you saw that you are considering adapting or a new project you want to work on.
+Maybe you saw an article that you want to adapt or a new project you want to work on.
 Also, submit to the major fellowships sponsored by studios like Universal and networks like Warner Brothers and Disney.
-These can help your manager beef up your bio if you place high.
+If you place high, these can help your manager beef up your bio.
 Look them up and submit.
 You can’t fully put the fact that you aren’t getting meetings on the manager’s shoulders.
 Are you giving them enough to help set you up with generals?
 Has it only been a couple of months?
 Are you in communication?